MileHacker Logo

 • Nearby Beaches & Waterways

 Santiago is inland.
-Nearest beaches (Praia de Broña, Praia de Barraña) are 25-30 mins drive on the Atlantic coast.
-The River Sarela flows near the town with pleasant walking paths.
+Nearest beaches (Praia de Broña, Praia de Barraña) are 25-HALF an hour drive on the Atlantic coast.
+The River Sarela flows near the city with enjoyable walking paths.

 Hidden Gems